liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### What changed?

-- `com.liferay.dynamic.data.mapping.util.DDMXMLUtil` have been removed with no replacement.
+- `com.liferay.dynamic.data.mapping.util.DDMXMLUtil` was removed with no replacement.

 #### Who is affected?